Seven of 9 Los Angeles firefighters injured in truck blast have been released from a hospital | News Channel 3-12

 Authorities said the truck was powered by compressed natural gas and one of its two 100-gallon (378-liter) fuel tanks blew up.

-The other tank remained in the mangled wreckage but is believed to now be empty, said department spokesman Nicholas Prange.
-An extensive investigation is underway.
+The other tank remained in the mangled wreckage but is believed to now be empty, department spokesman Nicholas Prange said.

+The Fire Department and the National Transportation Safety Board are investigating the explosion.